emilioMaddalena/causal-inference-studies/README.md

 If you wanna give me a hand... thanks!
 Help is needed on the following fronts:

+- [ ] Adding, in general, more DAG theory and examples
-- Creating a notebook example with a continuous treatment
+- [ ] Creating a notebook example with a continuous treatment
-- Create a page to define causal identification and explain why it matters
+- [ ] Creating a page to define causal identification and explain why it matters
-- Create a page explaining the problem of causal discovery
+- [ ] Creating a page explaining the problem of causal discovery

 Check out `CONTRIBUTING.md` for a short guide on how to modify the project and propose new changes!